Dive into Discover 7 of the best coffee shops in Venice!

 But, combine being on foot with all the with tiny corner bars and Venice becomes an ideal place to experience Italy’s coffee culture.

-Best Coffee Shops in Venice
+The Best Coffee (and Pastries) in Venice

 I love coffee (almost as much as I love Italy) and Venice is one of my favorite places on earth.